-In our gentile understanding, peace means: to join, one, set at one again.
+Peace in the Holy Spirit.
+Peace means: one, set at one again.
 The Jews understood many more of the implications of peace than we do because they had a much richer word for peace—“shalom.”
 Shalom is the environment of God’s kingdom in which His new covenant community of people thrive.
 This shalom comes to us because God makes us right with Himself and incubates inner peace, peace with one another and to an extent with His creation (Mar 4:39).
-Thus peaceful harmonious fellowship and wellbeing in the community of the King flows from God our Father.
+Thus peaceful harmonious fellowship and well being in the community of the King flows from God our Father.
 By the blood of the Lamb, He has made us holy from the inside out and by His Spirit, He enables us to relate according to His righteousness, in the shalom mode.
 Those of the Hebraic culture use shalom as a good way to say hello and good-bye.
 Shalom!

 In the kingdom, each of us is free to minister shalom to our brothers and sisters in the Lord, to the hurting, and to God’s creation.
 We can bless one another with shalom just as Paul often did in his letters.
 “May God our Father and the Lord Jesus Christ bless you and give you peace/shalom” (Eph 1:2 AAT).